fbgallet/roam-extension-speech-to-roam/README.md

 **Commands** (in command panel)

 - Toggle on/off Icon (in the left sidebar or in the topbar, depending on your choice in the settings)
-- Voice Transcription
+- Record your Voice for transcription
-- Translate to english
-- Speak to GPT assistant

 ### Voice transcription